MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

                          --scopes /subscriptions/mySubscriptionID
     ```

+    > [!NOTE]
-    > **Note**: The command will generate a JSON output.
+    > The command will generate a JSON output.
 Copy the output to text file.
 You will need it later in this lab.

 6. Next, start a web browser, navigate to the Azure DevOps **eShopOnWeb** project.
 Click on **Project Settings > Service Connections (under Pipelines)** and **New Service Connection**.